William Hale Thompson 1927 mayoral campaign

 The William Hale Thompson 1927 mayoral campaign was the successful campaign of Republican William Hale Thompson for a third nonconsecutive term as mayor of Chicago in the 1927 Chicago mayoral election.
 The campaign saw him defeat incumbent Democrat William Emmett Dever, as well as a third-party effort by John Dill Robertson.

 In his campaign, Thompson promised to end the enforcement of Prohibition and accused Dever of being complicit in a supposed scheme by the United Kingdom to try to retake control of the United States that involved William McAndrew (the superintendent of Chicago Public Schools).
-Thompson received support from a number of mobsters, including as Al Capone.
+Other key focuses of his campaign included violent crime in the city and a promise to cease the city's enforcement of Prohibition.
+Thompson received support from a number of mobsters, including Al Capone.

 Background

 Republican William Hale "Big Bill" Thompson, who had previously served as mayor of Chicago for two terms from 1915 to 1923, took advantage of the crime situation under his Democratic Party successor William Emmett Dever (attributed to Dever's strong enforcement of Prohibition causing increased competition among remaining bootleggers), and ran for a third nonconsecutive term, promising to end the enforcement of Prohibition.

-Thompson's decision not to run for reelection in 1923 was due to scandals and indictments within to his previous mayoral administration, which The New York Times observed gave Thompson a track record that, "was a little too rich for even the large tolerance of Cook County."
+Thompson's decision not to run for reelection in 1923 was due to scandals and indictments associated with his previous mayoral administration, which The New York Times observed gave Thompson a track record that, "was a little too rich for even the large tolerance of Cook County."
 Thompson claimed that he did not seek reelection because he had been "crucified" by his own allies.

 Having declined a bid for reelection in 1923, Thompson had managed to stay in the public eye by constructing a yawl named the Big Bill with his head as the figurehead and spending $25,000 to take it on an expedition to Borneo to find a tree-climbing fish, all ostensibly as a publicity stunt for the Illinois Waterway.
 Thompson was immensely popular with the city's African-American community, having served as alderman of the 2nd ward, home of Chicago's largest black population, from 1900 to 1902.
 He also had enemies from his previous tenure, including the Chicago Tribune and the Chicago Daily News, and had started to wear out his welcome with former allies such as party boss Frederick Lundin.

 On April 6, 1926, Thompson attracted national attention when he pulled the unusual stunt of debating with live rats representing Lundin and John Dill Robertson at a Frank L. Smith U.S. Senate campaign rally held at the city's Cort Theatre.
 Thompson was a supporter of Smith's candidacy against Lundin-backed incumbent William B. McKinley.
 Thompson's rodent show was a precursor of a mayoral campaign that would see him act far less restrained than he had acted in his previous two terms as mayor.